-Here are some tips on how to deal with paper clutter and how to avoid it all together.
+Here are some tips on how to deal with paper clutter and how to avoid it altogether.

-When something important needs to be dealt with I know it is in my office.
+When something important needs to be dealt with I know exactly where it is.

 The exception to the rule!
 I keep my car manual and I store it in the car.
 This is the only manual that I have ever referenced over and over.

 Children create a lot of projects especially once they are in school.
 On average there are about 3 to 5 papers coming home every day.
 Again it is best to deal with all the paper immediately.

 Anything that is informational I transfer the information into my calendar and recycle the paper.
 If I have to keep the paper until the event I make sure to get rid of it as soon as it’s taken care of.

 The homework that is returned to us I usually recycle right away, but I am saving a few educational papers that I think we can revisit throughout the year.
 Once these skills are mastered we will declutter them.